TluwaniMS/Basic-Software-Development-Best-Practices/README.md

 * Requirements:

-Get all the male from every school that participate in both rugby and soccer.
+Get all the male students from every school that participate in both rugby and soccer.

 `Bad Practice`